 - Add 1/2 cup minced celery and 1 tablespoon minced green onion along with the chicken.

-- Add 1/4 to 1/2 cup crisp cooked crumbled bacon.
+- Add 1/4 to 1/2 cup crumbled crispy cooked bacon.

 - Add 1/2 cup chopped toasted almonds and 1 teaspoon curry powder.

-- Add 1/2 cup chopped water chestnuts and 2 tablespoons low sodium soy sauce.
+- Add 1/2 cup chopped water chestnuts and 2 tablespoons low-sodium soy sauce.